ajaidevanath/cobert_20000/README1.md

 ## Set up the covbert_20000 model
+(Some of the code help from https://towardsdatascience.com/how-to-train-bert-for-q-a-in-any-language-63b62c780014 )

 The weights can be downloaded for the 20000 data points in the SQUAD dataset at [Weightsforcovbert](https://drive.google.com/drive/folders/1MEkQAQacoEQt4jQNbs3tR2uY4SL-Mkn2?usp=sharing)